hello-efficiency-inc/ridereceipts/README.md

 ## Limitation

 Currently program would grab invoices whatever is available on Uber's site.
-Invoices that are "*expired*", *cancelled* or has "*Request invoice*" option would be skipped from downloading.
+Invoices that are "*expired*", *cancelled*, Uber Eats or has "*Request invoice*" option would be skipped from downloading.

 You might also be halted by Uber's rate limiting.
 So please try to use this application in certain amount of gap.